mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 #### Column precedence

 Every column present on both sides is combined with `coalesce(serp, sap)`.
-SERP takes precedence and SAP fills in only where the SERP value is `null`.
+SERP takes precedence and SAP fills in only where the SERP value is `null`. `experiments` is the one exception: SERP arrives as a repeated field and is never `null`, so an empty SERP array would always beat a populated SAP one.
+It is wrapped in `if(array_length(...) = 0, null, ...)` first, which makes the precedence "whichever side recorded enrollments" rather than "whichever side exists".
 This applies to the join keys, to the client dimensions such as `country`, `locale` and the operating system columns, to the default and private search engine columns, and to the two shared measures, `profile_age_in_days` and `max_concurrent_tab_count_max`.

 The prefix on a column name says which side it can come from.
 A coalesced column has no prefix.
 A `serp_` or `sap_` prefix that survives into this CTE means the value exists on that side only — `sap_counts_total` from SAP, and `serp_counts_total`, `serp_ad_click_target`, `serp_os_version_major`, `serp_os_version_minor` and the SERP ad and engagement counts from SERP.